 The muscles crossing the elbow joint are subdivided into the flexors and extensors.

 The primary elbow flexors include the biceps brachii and brachialis muscles.
 The biceps brachii is the largest of the flexors, and its primary function is as a primary and powerful forearm supinator.
-The brachialis originates off the anterior humerus and inserts about 1 centimeter distal to the coronoid tip.
-Additional elbow flexion occurs via the brachioradialis (mobile wad compartment) and pronator teres (flexor-pronator mass).
+The brachialis originates off the anterior humerus and inserts at the tuberosity of the ulna.
+Additional elbow flexion occurs via the brachioradialis and pronator teres muscles.
 The brachioradialis originates from the lateral supracondylar humerus and attaches at the lateral aspect of the distal radius and assists in elbow flexion.
 The pronator teres originates off the medial epicondyle of the distal humerus, as well as the coronoid, before inserting on the mid-lateral radial shaft.
-Thus, pronator teres functions to both assist in elbow flexion and forearm pronation.
+These attachments allow the pronator teres to assist in elbow flexion and forearm pronation.

 The extensors include the triceps brachii and anconeus.
 The triceps brachii is the largest extensor of the elbow and stabilizes the joint when the hand undergoes fine motor movements.
 The anconeus is a small muscle that assists in elbow extension as well.